Proof of Work vs. Proof of Stake: What’s the Difference?

 Proof of work is a consensus algorithm used to secure a blockchain network and enable transactions.
 While the idea of proof of work pre-dates Bitcoin, its first widespread implementation occurred within the Bitcoin blockchain.

-Under Bitcoin’s proof of work system, so-called “miners” compete to validate transactions and introduce new Bitcoins into the system by using computing power to solve complex cryptographic puzzles.
+Under Bitcoin’s proof of work system, so-called “miners” compete to validate transactions and introduce new Bitcoins into the system by using computing power to solve complex cryptographic computations.
 Bitcoin transactions are included within newly mined blocks added to the chain.
-Miners, for their trouble, earn transaction fees by being the first to solve each puzzle.
+Miners earn transaction fees by being the first to solve each computation.

 Because proof of work was the first consensus algorithm used in cryptocurrency, many of the projects that followed Bitcoin adopted the system, including Litecoin and Ethereum.